 If there is anything that will gladden the hearts of concrete workers it has to be the appearance of robotic/autonomous technologies for tying rebar.
 One of construction’s most tedious jobs is about to get much easier.

-A couple of weeks ago we told you about TyBot, an autonomous rebar-tying robot.
-Another such product introduced at World of Concrete 2020 is from SkyMul, and they have designed a drone that will swoop down on your rebar mat, identify each individual rebar intersection, tie it off and move on to the next.
+Introduced at World of Concrete 2020, SkyMul's drone will swoop down on your rebar mat, identify each individual rebar intersection, tie it off and move on to the next.

 You heard that right, a drone.